Account Linking for Smart Home and Other Domains

 AcceptGrant directive.
 If your skill does not handle this directive, account linking fails when the user attempts to enable your skill.
 See Authenticate a Customer to Alexa with Permissions

-- Validate and Use Access Tokens in Smart Home and Video Skill Code
+- Validate and Use Access Tokens in Smart Home, Video, and Meetings Skill Code

-- Beyond the Basics: Best Practices for Adding Account Linking to Your Alexa Skills
+- Requirements for Account Linking for Alexa Skills